anlambert/talipot/doc/python/index.rst

 Talipot is an information visualization framework written in C++ dedicated to the analysis and visualization of graphs.
 Talipot Python is a set of modules that exposes to Python almost all the content of the Talipot C++ API.
-The bindings has been developed with the SIP_ tool from Riverbank_.
+The bindings has been developed with the SIP_ tool.
 The main features provided by the bindings are listed below :

 * creation and manipulation of graphs
 * storage of data on graph elements (float, integer, boolean, color, size, coordinate, list, ...)